 - Find parenting support as you assist your children with their education.
-Discover parenting benefits and top parenting resources through Military OneSource.
+Discover parenting benefits, the military parent resource center and top parenting resources offered through Military OneSource.

 - A number of education resources are available to help parents navigate their children’s education.
 Find K-12 education resources, help your children change schools and prepare for your child’s college education.